7 Best Day Trips From Dubrovnik Croatia, You’ll love!

 Take the regular shuttle ferry from the Old Town harbour, which runs frequently in season and reaches Lokrum in just 10–15 minutes.
 It’s quick, affordable and drops you right at the island’s main entrance – perfect for a relaxed half-day escape.

 Tip!
-If you only have a half-day spare, check out my complete list of fantastic boat trips from Dubrovnik, which includes island-hopping, beautiful sunset tours and more!
+If you only have a half-day spare, check out my complete list of fantastic boat trips from Dubrovnik, which includes 4-hr island-hopping, beautiful sunset sailing and more!

 Kotor is the best thing to see in Montenegro and on this day trip from Dubrovnik you get the chance to visit and be amongst jaw-dropping scenery – I can’t recommend it enough, the coastal drive from Dubrovnik old town is spectacular!